mongoq/Vivado-Flasher-Icon/README.md

 Adding a bitstream flasher icon to Xilinx Vivado 2022.2

-The added icon will look like this - a flash:
+The added icon will look like this - a flash - in the menu bar:

 ![Vivado with flasher icon](vivado_flasher.png)